sarashamas/docs-calendar/docs/api/provider/rest_routes/post_routes/js_eventcalendar_postevent_route.md

 ---
-sidebar_label: Post /events
+sidebar_label: POST /events
-title: Post /events
+title: POST /events
-description: You can learn about the Post /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
+description: You can learn about the POST /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

-# Post /events
+# POST /events

 ### Description

 @short: Creates a new event and returns a json object with the event ID in it

 The route handles the POST request made to the **'/events'** path.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">